-Apple MacBook Pro 14 and MacBook Pro 16 (2021): Everything you need to know about Apple’s latest Pro Laptops
+Apple MacBook Pro 14 and MacBook Pro 16 (2021): Everything you need to know about Apple’s notched Pro Laptops

-After launching the new iPhone 13 series in September, Apple has now announced the all-new MacBook Pro 14 and MacBook Pro 16 alongside the third generation of AirPods.
-Apple refreshed the MacBook Pro 13 and MacBook Air last year with its custom M1 silicon.
-Now, it’s time for the elder sibling — the MacBook Pro 16 — to transition from Intel to Apple’s ARM-based chipset.
-Along with the update to the 16-inch model, Apple has also announced a brand new 14-inch MacBook Pro.
+After launching the new iPhone 13 series in September, Apple announced the notched MacBook Pro 14 and MacBook Pro 16 alongside the third generation of AirPods.
+The company refreshed the MacBook Pro 13 and MacBook Air in 2020 with its custom M1 silicon.
+Then came the time for the elder sibling — the MacBook Pro 16 — to transition from Intel to Apple’s ARM-based chipset.
+Along with the update to the 16-inch model, Apple also announced a brand new 14-inch MacBook Pro.
 This move is similar to how the brand replaced the MacBook Pro 15 with a new 16-inch variant a couple of years back.
-The new MacBook Pro 14 comes with Apple’s latest M1 Pro or M1 Max chips and brings back some legacy ports from the 2015 MacBook Pro models.
+The 2021 MacBook Pro 14 comes with Apple’s M1 Pro or M1 Max chips and brings back some legacy ports from the 2015 MacBook Pro models.
+Those who prefer the classic MacBook Pro design could still buy the 13-inch MacBook Pro M2 (2022) — which the company revealed during WWDC22.

 Navigate this article: